endor/kettu/README.md

 * debug why browser sometimes seems to fill up memory and become slower (maybe not cleaning up all intervals?)
 * add transmission name (plus logo)
 * extend stats view
+* test for console before logging with console.log
+* different way to handle deletes!
+* save sort/filter settings in cookie (store)
+* search torrents (maybe by name, tracker)
+* on start of application, check if turtle mode is enabled and change link accordingly, same for compact view
+* fix times in specs to respect daylight savings time
+* maybe right clicking shows relevant menus
 * maybe icons for different file types in file list
 * maybe statistics, preferences not as sidebar
-* maybe search torrents (maybe by name, tracker)
 * maybe show ratio goal in torrent list (if so, it should be changeable in the settings)
 * maybe be able to select multiple torrents and pause/activate them
-* maybe sort paused torrents (in filter mode) by progress by default